Comprehensive Primary Care for Adults and Children

 Loyola offers several specialized services to provide comprehensive care for your family.
 Med/peds doctors often refer patients to these services as part of a plan to treat a condition, or as additional support for your general well-being:

 - Children’s health — Loyola’s pediatricians provide superior infant and children’s healthcare through collaboration with family medicine doctors to diagnose and treat infants and children with particular health problems.
 While family medicine doctors can perform general screenings and administer immunizations to children, pediatricians also provide specialized care for children.
-Learn more about children’s health.
+Learn about children’s health.

 - Geriatric medicine — Geriatric medicine doctors specialize in the care and health management of adults 65 and older.
 Geriatricians have the training to recognize and treat conditions that many older adult patients encounter as they go through the aging process.
 They also coordinate specialized care from Loyola’s award-winning specialists, including cardiologists, oncologists, neurologists and others.
-Learn more about geriatric medicine.
+Learn about geriatric medicine.

-- Immediate care — Loyola’s Immediate Care Centers allow you to receive urgent medical attention without an appointment.
+- Immediate care — Loyola’s Immediate Care locations allow you to receive urgent medical attention without an appointment.
 However, it is not the same as emergency care: there are certain times when immediate care is appropriate (non-life-threatening circumstances) and when emergency care is needed (life-threatening circumstances).
-Learn more about immediate care.
+Learn about immediate care.

 - Women’s services — Loyola’s women's services program focuses on the overall health of women.
 This program provides primary and specialty services, including preventive tests (such as Pap smears) and leading-edge treatments for complex concerns (such as menopause and gynecologic cancers).
 Loyola understands that women’s bodies handle health conditions differently than men and require specialized treatment to optimize a woman’s health.
-Learn more about women’s services.
+Learn about women’s services.

 Ongoing Research to Provide Advanced Medical Care for Families